Technical Studies - Journeyworker

 Check out the Credit Transfers page for more information.

 This associate of applied science degree is for completers of Apprenticeship programs only.

-Meet with Dr. Caron Daugherty, Dean of General and International Education, to review general education completion requirements.
+Note: Meet with Dr. Caron Daugherty, Dean of General and International Education, to review general education completion requirements.